 [Saigon One Tower still covered with orange construction nets.]

 There are numerous abandoned projects scattered across the city, with the most prominent of those being the Saigon One Tower.
 In my 2015 update I had this listed as the SEABank Tower, though as usual there is little information about the status of this building.
 I compare this to Bangkok’s ghost tower, which is also an abandoned riverfront project.

 Thu Thiem New Urban Area – The Pudong of Saigon

-Development has been continually launched and stalled here but at the moment it is still mostly all quiet on the riverfront.
+Development has been continually launched and stalled here but at the moment it’s still mostly all quiet on the riverfront.
 One of the projects is the Empire City Tower, which would be a metre higher than Landmark 81.
 This was meant to start in late 2015.
-Also planned is a car and pedestrian bridge.
+Also planned is the Thu Thiem 2 Bridge and a pedestrian bridge.

 [Two new bridges (and shiny blue water) for the Saigon river.]

 This area sounds similar to Pudong, which is on the other side of the river of historic Shanghai (also once known as the Pearl of the Orient).
 Pudong was farmland until it became a Special Economic Zone in 1993.
 Now it has one of the world’s most spectacular skylines.

 [Pudong skyline – future Saigon?]